Optimization-AI/SogCLR/README.md

 Datasets
 ---
 **ImageNet-S** is a subset of **ImageNet-1K** with random selected 100 classes from original 1000 classes.
 You could follow the instruction [here](https://github.com/Optimization-AI/sogclr/tree/main/dataset) to convert dataset to tfrecord.
-To run SogCLR, we need image IDs to track the running statistics and each tfrecord should contain the following features: `image`, `label`, `ID`, such as:
+To run SogCLR, we need image IDs to track the running statistics and each tfrecord should contain the following features: **image**, **label**, **id**, such as:

 ```Python
 features=tfds.features.FeaturesDict({